ethan890914/RA-ProAgent/README.md

+# RA-ProAgent: ProAgent with RAG

+Acknowledgement: This project is built based on ProAgent.

-# ProAgent: From Robotic Process Automation to Agentic Process Automation
+## ProAgent: From Robotic Process Automation to Agentic Process Automation

 <img src="./images/intro.png">